nicky-nym/nicky-nym.github.io/pages/economics.md

 > "Cities generate roughly 80% of global GDP and are home to more than half of the world's population today, a share that the United Nations projects will reach two-thirds by 2050," the report said.
 About 40% of the population lives within 100 kilometers of a coast, and one in 10 people live in areas less than 10 meters above sea level, it said. [^khan]

+## <a name="construction-costs"></a>Construction costs

+> "the price of construction for an apartment fully equipped with kitchen and bathrooms may cost several thousand US dollars per square meter (about US$2,500 per square meter in New York in 2013 for residential buildings three to seven stories tall)."[^bertaud]

+> "In the lowest-income countries, where construction is the cheapest, households would need to be able to afford at least US$6,000 for a studio of 12 square meters; US$6,000 is the global market commodity price for the basic construction materials of concrete and steel required to build 12 square meters."[^bertaud]

+> "San Francisco has the world's second-highest construction costs...
+The city's average construction costs of $330 per square foot was second only to New York, according to a study last year by Turner and Townsend, a construction consultant.
+Apartments cost around $425,000 per unit to build." [^li]

+> "New York and San Francisco topped the list of the most expensive construction markets, costing respectively an average of $354 and $330 per square foot to build.
+Seattle, which faces many of the same labor market and housing supply pressures as San Francisco, came in at $280 per square foot."[^reid]

+### Land Value

+### New York land value

+> "At 305 square miles, New York City makes up only 0.008% of the total land area of the U.S., yet its $1.5tr of housing value is about 5% of the Nation-wide total.
+Only four states are worth more than New York City, one of which is New York State."[^metrocosm]

+> "Manhattan‘s housing alone is worth about $733bn, which would make it the 14th most valuable state in the country.
+Manhattan measures only about 20 square miles, 7.5% of New York City."[^metrocosm]

+> "What I found most striking of all was the value of some Manhattan neighborhoods.
+The Upper East Side, which occupies less than one square mile, has an astounding $96bn of housing value.
+That places it above Staten Island and the Bronx as well as above six states: New Hampshire, North Dakota, South Dakota, Vermont, Wyoming, and Alaska."[^metrocosm]

+* from 1950 to 2015, the value of Manhattan land grew at an annual rate of 5.5 percent beyond inflation[^manhattan]

+> "The developable land in Manhattan—excluding parks, roads, and highways—was worth between $1.54 and $1.95 trillion, for an average of $1.74 trillion"[^manhattan]

+> "Corner lots are significantly more valuable than mid-block lots, according to the study, and lots in close proximity to Broadway, which runs the length of the island, also have higher values."[^manhattan]

+### San Francisco land value

+> "The San Francisco metro area [the counties of San Francisco, Alameda, Marin, Contra Costa, and San Mateo] is the third most valuable region in America based on the value of its residential real estate.
+The area's total residential real estate value hit an astonishing $1.3 trillion and it's outranked only by the Los Angeles and New York metro areas, with total residential real estate values of $2.2 trillion and $2.6 trillion, respectively." ...
+"San Francisco is one of three cities nationwide that can claim a market value higher than Apple Inc.'s $1 trillion."[^hoeven]

+### African land value

+> In Africa "we should be building 40 million new homes or 160 Atlantas every year. ...
+> Africa has 54 countries.
+Altogether they do not build 1 million homes a year.
+> The gap is the opportunity.
+40 million modest homes require an investment of
+> more than $1 trillion every year.
+The multiplier effects would add $10 trillion
+> to annual GDP.
+That is 5 times current GDP.
+Closing Africa’s housing gap can
+> generate 5 times current GDP!"
+> &mdash; Paul Musembwa, CEO of Warp Developments

 ## Land Value Capture